 - The mechanic or contracted mechanic company that failed to properly maintain the brakes

 - The dispatcher who encouraged the driver to violate the law

 - In some cases, there may even be a defective product manufacturer, such as faulty brakes that cause a crash

 Remember that this is just one simple example.
 There are plenty of cases that are far more complex than this.
 Many trucking cases include negligent subcontracted loaders who mishandle freight, leaving the load unsecure, as well as numerous others who may be involved behind the scenes.
 For this reason, it’s important to be represented by an experienced 18-wheeler accident attorney who knows what to look for.

-How Can a Semi-Truck Lawyer Help After an Accident?
+How Can an 18 Wheeler Accident Lawyer Help After an Accident?

 After a crash, an truck accident lawyer will work to swiftly investigate the crash.
 Trucking companies are notorious for moving quickly to hide evidence or even make repairs to trucks and other equipment before photos can be taken.
 At Gartlan Injury Law, we will immediately begin investigating the crash and documenting evidence.